 Unexpected Depo-related Deaths

 In 2019, the U.S. saw several unexpected Depo-related deaths in horses.
-In the last three years, 23 equine fatalities have been attributed to Depo use.
+In the last three years, there has been a correlation of 23 equine fatalities to Depo use.
 Reports have stated that the drug was properly administered intramuscularly but was still fatal to the horse.
-It was determined that these horses died from anaphylaxis, which is an allergic reaction to Depo.
+The conclusion was met that these horses died from anaphylaxis, which is an allergic reaction to Depo.

-Starting December 1, 2019, MPA in horses competing at USEF-licensed competitions will be prohibited.
-However, due to the length of time involved for MPA to clear a horse’s system, sanctions for a positive test result will begin on June 1, 2020.
+As of December 1, 2019, the prohibition of MPA in horses competing at USEF-licensed competitions is active.
+However, due to the length of time involved for MPA to clear a horse’s system, sanctions for a positive test result began on June 1, 2020.
 The USEF has classified Depo as a Category III substance which has a penalty range starting at a 3-6-month suspension and a fine of $3,000-$6,000 for a first offense.

 Sissy Wickes Powerpoint Presentation shown at USEF workshop